Dani-r-36/gym/README.md

 2. **Communication with WhatsApp**: Selenium is used to control the browser and automate sending and receiving messages via WhatsApp Web.
 The user interacts with the bot through their phone by messaging the Gym chat.

-3. **Logging and Retrieving Data**: Once a message is sent (e.g., "Logged 100kg bench press, 5 reps"), the bot records the exercise into the PostgreSQL database.
-You can also send commands to retrieve previous workout data, like "Show last 3 bench press sessions."
+3. **Logging and Retrieving Data**: Once a message is sent about an exercise and its lift, the bot records the exercise into the PostgreSQL database.
+You can also send commands to retrieve previous workout data, via going through the options

 4. **Exercise API**: The bot can recommend new exercises by fetching data from an external API, keeping your workouts varied and interesting.